konstin/poc-monotrail/Readme.md

 # Proof Of Concept: Monotrail

-This proof of concept shows how to get python packages without virtualenvs.
-It will install both python itself and your dependencies, given a `requirement.txt` or a `pyproject.toml` in the directory:
+This proof of concept shows how to use python packages without virtualenvs.
+It will install both python itself and your dependencies, given a `requirement.txt` or a `pyproject.toml`/`poetry.lock` in the directory:

 ```
 monotrail run python my_script.py